-Like Freudian psychoanalysis, I examine and analyze the quality of subjective experience in emotions.
-Psychiatric symptoms are interpreted in the context of human evolution instead of childhood development.
-Based on the evaluations of five mental illnesses *, this essay proposes the evolution of all our ancestral human species was predominantly influenced by a social environment comprised of emotions and motivations.
-For example, the fears of interpersonal separation and entrapment at the bottom/periphery of a group motivated social cohesion leading to the decisive human adaptation of teamwork.
+Like Freudian psychoanalysis, I examine and analyze the quality of subjective experience in mental illness.
+Instead of childhood development, psychiatric symptoms are interpreted in the context of the evolution of human emotions and motivations.
+Based on the evaluations of 5 mental illnesses *, this essay proposes the evolution of all our ancestral human species was predominantly influenced by a collective social environment comprised of emotions and motivations.
+For example, the fears of interpersonal separation and entrapment at the bottom/periphery of a group motivated social cohesion evolving into the decisive human adaptation of teamwork.
 This general proposal unifies a far simpler and more coherent explanation for both the physical fossil findings and our unique mental capacities, such as self-awareness and the complexity of language, than does the classical perspective of individual-level evolution in response to physical environments.